 Hoyas are epiphytic, much like an orchid cactus.
 Hoya roots need airflow to do well.

 What Kind Of Soil Do Hoya Plants Like?

-Once you start to collect Hoya plants, you soon discover there are many different types of Hoya.
-Each Hoya variety has slightly different requirements when it comes to its soil preference.
+Once you start collecting Hoya plants, you soon discover many different types of Hoya.
+Each Hoya variety has slightly different requirements regarding its soil preference.

 The soil should also supply the nutrients the plant needs to thrive.

-From my experience, growing a majority of plants like Hoyas and many types of “collector plants” (Anthurium, Alocasia, Philodendrons, Aglaonemas), I try to keep the soil mix simple.
+From my experience, I try to keep the hoya soil mix simple by growing a majority of plants like Hoyas and many types of “collector plants” (Anthurium, Alocasia, Philodendrons, Aglaonemas).

-The simple Hoya potting soil mix I use is:
+The simple Hoya potting soil mix ingredients I use are: